andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-23-gelfands-algebra-chunk-22-geometric-progression-sums.md

 ## Problem 202 - Two Routes to a Formula
 This problem isn't particularly hard to grasp from the solution Geland provides, but it is instructive to examine the two routes, especially the intuitive leaps, that Gelfand shows us to get to the answer.

 Lets start with the first.
-We'll start where he starts, with the sum
+We'll begin where Gelfand does, with the sum

 $$a + aq + aq^2 + ... + aq^{n - 1}$$